by Zachary Friend

 Intern, Strategic Communications

-As the days Congress is in session this year dwindle, the business and agriculture communities are eagerly waiting whether the U.S.-Mexico-Canada Agreement (USMCA) will be approved before the end of the year.
-Passage of USMCA is integral to the economic health of the U.S. Why?
-Because Canada and Mexico now constitute the nations’ two largest export markets, as well as two of its top three trading partners.
+American business and workers in the Buckeye State are anxiously waiting to see whether Congress will approve the U.S.-Mexico-Canada Agreement (USMCA) before the end of the year.
+Passage of USMCA is integral to international business growth in the United States.
+Why?
+Because Canada and Mexico now constitute the nation’s two largest export markets, as well as two of its top three aggregate trading partners.
 In 2018, trade with the two countries reached nearly $1.4 trillion, and this economic activity supports an estimated 12 million American jobs.

-But, how will the USMCA prove beneficial for New Hampshire specifically?
+But, how will the USMCA prove beneficial for Ohio specifically?

 - Nuclear Reactors, Boilers, Machinery Etc.; Parts